 Yet more research is needed to combine the ionofibres with other functional fibres and to produce the unique textile devices.

 How do they stand out compared to common electronically conductive fibres?

-"In comparison to electronically conductive fibres, ionofibers are different in how they conduct electricity.
-They are less conductive, but they bring other properties that electronically conductive fibers often lack.
+"In comparison to electronically conductive fibres, ionofibres are different in how they conduct electricity.
+They are less conductive, but they bring other properties that electronically conductive fibres often lack.
 Ionofibres achieve higher flexibility and durability and match the type of conduction that our body uses.
 They actually match better than electronically conductive fibres with how electricity is present in nature," he concluded.